bkager/Tiny-node-cookbook/introduction.md

 <img width="690" alt="Visualization of Node functions vs browser functions as described above" src="https://github.com/user-attachments/assets/58a78444-df26-4178-8a6c-49762bdee620">

-You can think of three buckets of JavaScript stuff that you want to be able to distinguish right now: the core JavaScript language that is the same whether you're using it in the browser or in Node, the browser-related APIs that web browsers provide to extend JavaScript's capabilities in the browser, and the non-browser APIs that Node provides to extend what JavaScript can do outside of the browser.

 You'll run Node-based JavaScript primarily from the command line, and browser-based JavaScript from inside a browser.
 Browser JavaScript can communicate with Node JavaScript through HTTP requests, which means you can create the frontend of a website in browser JavaScript and the backend server in Node JavaScript and have the two sides talk to each other with http to create a cohesive user experience.
 Node and browsers aren't an either/or; they're complementary environments, and you need to use both to get the most out of JavaScript.

 ![Visualization of a Node server communicating with a website created in browser JavaScript via http requests and responses.
 The code for both the webpage and server live on your filesystem as part of the same project.](https://github.com/user-attachments/assets/001bda84-fe5c-479e-b87a-129452c9fc8d)